All of us carry demons inside.

 Each of us is like Dorian Grey.
 We seek to present a beautiful, innocent face to the world; a kind, courteous demeanour; a youthful, intelligent image.
 And so, unknowingly but inevitably, we push away those qualities that do not fit the image, that do not enhance our self-esteem and make us stand proud but, instead, bring us shame and make us feel small.
 We shove into the dark cavern of the unconscious those feelings that make us uneasy — hatred, rage, jealousy, greed, competition, lust, shame — and those behaviours that are deemed wrong by the culture — addiction, laziness, aggression, dependency — thereby creating what could be called shadow content.
 Like Dorian’s painting, these qualities ultimately take on a life of their own, forming and invisible twin that lives just behind our life, or just beside it …

 But while the Shadow Self may be portrayed as our “evil twin,” it is not entirely full of “bad” stuff.
-There is actually gold to be found within the Shadow.
+There is actually gold or goodness to be found within the Shadow.

 Not everything within our Shadow is doom and gloom.
 In fact, the Shadow contains some of our most powerful gifts and talents, such as our artistic, sexual, competitive, innovative, and even intuitive aptitudes.